Tahlonteeskee (Cherokee chief)

-Tahlonteeskee (or "'Talotisky' '", Tale'danigi'ski (c1760–c1819) was a Cherokee headman of Cayuga town, eventually rising to Principal Chief of the first Cherokee Nation.
+Tahlonteeskee (or "Talotisky", Tale'danigi'ski (c.
+1760 - c.
+1819) was a Cherokee headman of Cayuga town, eventually rising to Principal Chief of the first Cherokee Nation.
 He was one of the "Old Settlers" of the Cherokee Nation—West, and the namesake of the first capital city of the Cherokee in Indian Territory.

 Early life

-He was the son of Chief Bloody Fellow (Talotisky, known also as Aaron Price) and Betsy Watts (Wurteh), who was the mother of Chief John Jolly (Due), Chief Bob Benge (known as "the Bench"), and George Gist (Sequoyah).
 Tahlonteeskee was the older brother (or possibly a half-brother) of John Jolly.
 He married Jennie Lowrey, sister of Chief George Lowrey.

 As nephews of the First Beloved Man of the Overhill Cherokee, the Old Tassel, both Tahlonteeskee and John Watts (or 'Young Tassel') accompanied Young Dragging Canoe when he was invited to the Spanish port of Pensacola to parlay with the governor of Spanish Florida, Oneal.
 This meeting was for the purpose of gaining Spanish supplied arms and ammunition in order to better fight the encroachment on their lands by frontiersman from the expanding United States.
 They returned to the Chickamauga head-town and Watts' center of operations, Willstown, with ten pack-mules loaded with war supplies.
 With these arms in hand, Watts called the chiefs together to plan a war of extinction against the Overmountain towns of Tennessee.

-Although originally planning to take part in the late September 1792 raids into the Mero District of central Tennessee, Tahlonteeskee's raiding party was sent east—into the Washington District instead.
+Although originally planning to take part in the late September 1792 raids into the Mero District of Central Tennessee, Tahlonteeskee's raiding party was sent east—into the Washington District instead.
 He thus avoided the route suffered by Watts' combined Cherokee, Creek, and Shawnee force at Buchanan's Station outside Nashboro.